In this guide I describe the 21 best campervan accessories to make your van life a more enjoyable experience.

 Ok, so I know a charge controller is linked to the solar energy system, which at the beginning I stated was a big modification, however I want to emphasise the importance of a GOOD charge controller.

-Having initially cut costs through buying an imitation MPPT charge controller I can safely say, spend the money and get a real one!
+Having initially cut costs through buying an imitation PWM charge controller I can safely say, spend the money and get a real MPPT!
 A high quality charge controller with a smart charging algorithm will be up to 30% more efficient, making it an awesome van conversion accessory.

 One of the biggest energy demands, if you plan to live off-grid, will be your campervan fridge.
 Learn more about choosing the best campervan fridge for you in this ultimate guide.